Explicit Decomposition Theorem for special Schubert varieties: Introduction

-However, there are many special cases for which the Decomposition Theorem admits a simplified approach.
+However, there are many special cases for which the Decomposition Theorem admits a simplified and explicit approach.
 One of these is the case of varieties with isolated singularities \cite{N}, \cite{DGF3}.
-This is an important case since, as observed in \cite[Remark 2.14]{Williamson}, the proof of the Decomposition Theorem proceeds by induction on the dimension of the strata of the singular locus.
-In our previous work with V. Di Gennaro \cite{DGF3}, we developed a semplified approach to the Decomposition Theorem, for varieties with isolated singularities, in connection with the existence of a \textit{natural Gysin morphism}, as defined in \cite[Definition 2.3]{DGF1}.
+For instance, in our previous work with V. Di Gennaro \cite{DGF3}, we developed a simplified approach to the Decomposition Theorem for varieties with isolated singularities, in connection with the existence of a \textit{natural Gysin morphism}, as defined in \cite[Definition 2.3]{DGF1}.

-Another case for which the Decomposition Theorem admits a semplified approach was developed in \cite{DGF2strata}, where we assumed $X$ to be a complex, irreducible, quasi-projective variety {\it with two strata}, that is to say equipped with a Withney stratification $\Delta \subset X$.
-More precisely, we assumed that there is a fibre square commutative diagram:

-such that $\pi: \widetilde X\to X $ is a resolution and $\widetilde \Delta$ is a {\it smooth fibration with negative normal bundle}.
-Our main result was a very short and explicit proof of the Decomposition Theorem \cite[Theorem 3.1]{DGF2strata}, providing a way to compute the intersection cohomology of $X$ by means of the cohomology of $\widetilde X$ and $\widetilde \Delta$.
-Furthermore, we applied our formalism to {\it Special Schubert varieties with two strata} \cite[\S 4]{DGF2strata} and to general hypersurfaces containing a smooth threefold $T\subset \mathbb P^5$.
+Another case for which the Decomposition Theorem admits an explicit statement was developed in \cite{DGF2strata}, where we assumed $X$ to be a complex, irreducible, quasi-projective variety {\it with two strata}, that is to say equipped with a resolution consisting in a single blow-up of a smooth locus.
+Our main result was a short and explicit proof of the Decomposition Theorem \cite[Theorem 3.1]{DGF2strata}, and an explicit way to compute the intersection cohomology of $X$ by means of the cohomology of the exceptional locus.
+We also applied our formalism to {\it Special Schubert varieties with two strata} \cite[\S 4]{DGF2strata} and to general hypersurfaces containing a smooth threefold $T\subset \mathbb P^5$.

-What we are going to do in this paper is to extend a similar semplified approach to {\it Special Schubert varieties with an arbitrary number of strata}.
+What we are going to do in this paper is to extend a similar explicit approach to {\it Special Schubert varieties with an arbitrary number of strata}.

 Let $\mathcal S$ be a {\it single condition Schubert variety or special Schubert variety} of dimension $n$ \cite[p.
 328]{CGM}, \cite[Example 8.4.9]{Kirwan}.
 As is well known, $\Sc$ admits two standard resolutions: a {\it small resolution} $\xi: \dc \to \Sc$ \cite[Definition 8.4.6]{Kirwan} and a (usually) non-small one $\pi: \tS \to \Sc$ \cite[\S 3.4 and Exercise 3.4.10]{Manivel}.
-We will describe both resolutions $\pi $ and $\xi $ in \S 2 and \S 5, respectively.
+We will describe both resolutions $\pi $ and $\xi $ in \S 2 and \S 3, respectively.
 By \cite[\S 6.2]{GMP2} and \cite[Theorem 8.4.7]{Kirwan}, we have

 where $IC^{\bullet}_{\Sc}$ denotes the \textit{intersection cohomology complex} of $\Sc$ \cite[p.
 156]{Dimca2}, and $D^b_c(\Sc)$ is the constructible derived category of sheaves of $\mathbb Q$-vector spaces on $\Sc$.